The first time I traveled to Europe was during the winter months, several years ago.

-As winter is not peak season, you can easily save money on traveling to the places that you have a deep burning desire to visit.
+As winter is not peak season, you can easily save money on traveling to places you have a deep burning desire to visit.

 Flights and accommodation are cheaper during the colder months.
 I once flew from London to Oslo in December for around $30 roundtrip.

-If you’re at a loss of where precisely to travel to but want to get to Europe regardless, Skyscanner’s Everywhere option is a good place to start.
+If you're at a loss of where precisely to travel to but want to get to Europe regardless, Skyscanner's Everywhere option is an excellent place to start.